view-launcher/view-launcher/README.md

 }
 ```

-view-launcher uses the information taken from `data-tag-info` to open the view files.
+ViewLauncher(client-side lib) is going to use the information taken from `data-tag-info` to open the view files.
+The `data-tag-info` attribute should be injected automatically at the compile-time of view file.
+For instance, in the case of Vue-SFC, `data-tag-info` attributes are injected at the load/transform stage of your bundler.

+## Contribution
+PR is always welcomed.
+Let me know if you are considering implementing any new support for other template languages 🖐🏼.